Rambler American

 The Rambler American is a compact car produced by American Motors Corporation (AMC) from 1958 until 1969.
 Representing the second incarnation of the influential compact Rambler lineage that originated with AMC's forerunner, Nash Motors, in 1950.
 This version continued to be marketed under the Nash and Hudson marques during the 1954 and 1955 model years following the merger of the two automakers in 1954.

 The Rambler American spanned three generations: 1958–1960, 1961–1963, and 1964–1969.
 Its final model year, 1969, was the last automobile to carry the historic Rambler name in the U.S. and Canadian markets.
 The Rambler American was also marketed or assembled under license in Australia, Iran, Mexico, Argentina, and South Africa.
 The Rambler American was available in right-hand drive versions.
 AMC also shipped CKD units to be assembled in other countries.

-The compact Rambler American was among the lowest-priced cars built in the U.S., earning popularity for its low cost of ownership.
+The compact Rambler American was among the lowest-priced cars built in the U.S. which earned popularity for its low cost of ownership.
 Numerous victories in the Mobil Economy Run competitions validated this reputation.
 While initially lauded for its practicality, the American's image expanded with the optional second-generation AMC V8 engine in late 1966.
 This transformation made them compact "muscle" models, culminating in the 390 CID version developed with Hurst Performance, marketed as the "SC/Rambler".

 The Rambler American platform also served as the foundation for other designs.
 A youth-oriented concept car, the 1964 Rambler Tarpon, showcased a fastback design that foreshadowed the styling of the 1965 Rambler Marlin.
 The platform transitioned to sporty pony cars with the 1968 AMC Javelin.
 It was further reconfigured for its replacement model, the 1970 AMC Hornet.
 The Rambler American exemplifies AMC's strategic agility, blending economy, innovation, and performance.